gvwilson/sensibleadventures/nardica/nardica.md

 (no, that didn't make any sense, Honesty must have meant some cameras), so they had to be careful what they said.

-There was no point trying to spot the cameras---they could be as small as grains of sand, as long as there were enough of them.
+There was no point trying to spot the cameras.
+They could be as small as grains of sand, as long as there were enough of them.
-Each would pass information to the next in low-energy micro-bursts of not-quite-static until it reached whatever monkey-smart core the Marines had told to keep an eye on the repair yard.
+Each would pass information to the next in low-energy bursts of not-quite-static until it reached whatever tiny core the Marines had told to keep an eye on the repair yard.
-That core wouldn't sleep and wouldn't get bored, but it couldn't see everything.
+That core wouldn't sleep and wouldn't get bored, but it couldn't see everything---if people ever thought the governor was using surveillance, they'd strike.

+She squeezed Honesty's hand twice to signal that she understood.
-The machine wars migth have ended long ago, but the tricks people had used to stay alive and fight back still worked---at least,
+The machine wars might have ended long ago, but the tricks people had used to stay alive and fight back still worked---at least,
 Iffy hoped they did.

-She squeezed Honesty's hand twice to signal that she understood.
-When she tried to loosen her grip,
+When Iffy tried to loosen her grip,
 Honesty tightened hers.
 Iffy waited for more taps.
 When they didn't come,